Devices or Livewire sources are missing or not discovered automatically

-This scope of this document is fairly broad but generally applies to Windows computers running any type of software that needs to participate in Livewire.
+This document's scope is relatively broad but generally applies to Windows computers running any software that needs to participate in Livewire.
 This includes, but is not limited to;

 - Axia IP Audio Driver

 Every Axia device “advertises” itself on the network so that other Axia products can find them.
 Advertisement allows other hardware and software to discover the available sources on a device and if they are in use elsewhere (we call this allocation status).
 Sometimes when scanning, a piece of software may not “discover” anything.
 There are generally only a couple of things that cause this, and they are straightforward to correct.

 There are many intrusion prevention software packages out there.
 Microsoft Windows Firewall, Norton, McAfee, Kaspersky, and many others can block inbound network traffic to your computer, and this can keep your software from "hearing" the multicast advertisement group on your Axia network.
 Our suggestion is to disable these as a test and then re-enable them with proper rules applied to allow this PC to communicate with the Axia network.
 You can find a detailed list of ports used so that you can create your own firewall rules in this Firewall Config document.

 Modify the “metric” used by the Axia network card.

 Before proceeding with this step, it's best to verify that this is indeed a problem.
 To check, open a command prompt on your PC and type this command;